rachana-paudel/AWS_Solution_Architect/IAM/README.md

 + IAM Access Advisor (user level)
   -> It shows the service permissions granted to user and when those service were last accessed -> You can use this information to revise your policies.

+#### IAM best practices
++  don't use root user except for AWS account setup
++  1 physical user=1 aws user
++  assign user to group and assign permission to group
++ create strong password pollicy
++ use and enforce MFA
++ create roles for giving permissions to AWS service
++ use access key for programmatic access
++ audit permission of your account using IAM credentials report and IAM access advisior
++ never share IAM users and access key